zeitgeistpm/documentation/docs/cli-example.md

 ---
-id: using-zeitgeist-markets
+id: cli-example
-title: Using Zeitgeist markets
+title: Using Zeitgeist markets (CLI)
 ---

 ### Setup
 This page will describe some CLI commands to access a Zeitgeist chain.
 You can either run a Zeitgeist chain instance locally for testing purposes or interact with the live chain.
-By default, the local chain endows the well-known account `\\Alice` with test ZTG and you don't need to do anything to fund this account or obtain the private seed.
+By default, the local chain endows the well-known account `//Alice` with test ZTG and you don't need to do anything to fund this account or obtain the private seed.
 On the live chain, we will assume that you have the private seed to an account which is funded with sufficient ZBP (or ZTG) as appropriate for the chain.
 You will need over 100 ZTG or equivalent on the chain you are using if you want to interact with a market you have created.